-Qantas are the longest operationg airline in the world.
-I worked on their various financial services applications.
+Qantas are the longest operating airline in the world.
+I currently work on their various financial services applications.

 Tabcorp are one of the most well known brands in Australia.
-This application allows people to place applications using a native iOS experience.
+This application allows people to place bets using native iPhone and iPad applications.

 Sky Q is Sky’s flagship application for consuming TV and movies on the go.
 It is a companion application for the Sky Q set top box, and interfaces with it directly over sockets and a set top box API.
 Part of my work at Sky was preparing the code base of this application to be used across multiple territories.
 This also involved merging the codebases of Sky Go into this project.
 It was a very ambitious undertaking with tight deadlines which we managed to meet.

 Barclays are one of the largest banks in the UK.
 I worked on various internal projects and the mobile app.